 This article describes the pros and cons of Magento 2, which will provide you with information to decide on whether to do a Magento upgrade.
 We will also provide you with a step-by-step guide on how to install Magento 2, as well as a guide of how to update your Magento 2 installation.

-The new default theme, “Luma”, provides an eye-catching theme that is drastically improved compared to the previous “Madison Island” theme.
+The new default theme, “Luma”, provides an eye-catching idea that is drastically improved compared to the previous “Madison Island” theme.
 The new modern admin panel navigation interface enables users to easily navigate through all parts of the admin panel and find information.
-The new theme includes new typography, tile structure, better performance and responsive images.
+The new theme includes new typography, tile structure, better performance, and responsive images.
 Less time is required to manage the online Magento eCommerce store, and its user-friendliness helps new team members quickly learn how to operate the platform.
 Magento 2 has an easy to use drag-and-drop layout for editing.
-In addition, each admin panel can be personalized, which helps to increase the productivity of creating products, and managing orders, customer data, and products.
+Also, each admin panel can be personalized, which helps to increase the productivity of creating products, and managing orders, customer data, and products.
 The backend User Interface (UI) is also more user-friendly, and thus significantly improving the User Experience (UX).
-The menu system is grouped in two management functions: System and eCommerce.
-All of the menus used to manage the online store such as content, marketing, product, and report, are displayed in a clear flat menu and is organized in a logical manner.
+The menu system grouped into two management functions: System and eCommerce.
+All of the menus used to manage the online store such as content, marketing, product, and report, are displayed in a clear flat list and is organized logically.

 2. Improved flexibility

-The new platform structure has improved flexibility which consists of high code coupling, enabling developers to create complex features such as checkout, SMS, CRM, and sales.
-The new Magento 2 Dashboard shows average orders, lifetime sales, last orders, and last and top search terms.
+The new platform structure has enhanced flexibility, which consists of high code coupling, enabling developers to create sophisticated features such as checkout, SMS, CRM, and sales.
+The new Magento 2 Dashboard shows average orders, lifetime sales, last orders, and recent and top search terms.
 You can also view your revenue taxes, shipping, and quantities, and check best sellers and customers.
-There’s also a step-by-step product creation tool which enables easier uploading of new products.
-You can now also link videos and images to your products.
+There’s also a step-by-step product creation tool that enables easier uploading of new products.
+You can now even link videos and images to your products.

 3. Better coding and testing

-With an improved testing framework, Magento 2 enables developers to automatically test the generated functionality.
-Magento 2 Enterprise allows users to separate databases, i.e. You can have one MySQL database which is responsible for the content pages, category and product pages.
-And when a customer adds a product to their cart, you can separate this out, with the checkout process using a completely separate database.
-This helps to increase the site speed and improve performance, i.e. the checkout process won’t be slowed down by people that are just browsing – this improvement will become more apparent for large order sites that have over 50,000 orders per day.
+With an improved testing framework, Magento 2 enables developers to test the generated functionality automatically.
+Magento 2 Enterprise allows users to separate databases, i.e. You can have one MySQL database, which is responsible for the content pages, category and product pages.
+And when a customer adds a product to their cart, you can separate this, with the checkout process using an entirely separate database.
+This feature helps to increase the site speed and improve performance, i.e. the checkout process won’t be slowed down by people that are just browsing – this improvement will become more apparent for large order sites that have over 50,000 orders per day.

 4. Improved scalability and performance

-You’ll also find all of the marketing tools that you’re already accustomed to from Magento 1, such as promotions, user content, communications, search, and SEO, all of which help to keep your customers loyal and promote your online eCommerce store.
-Rich snippets on the catalog pages are also available to help improve search engine results.
+You’ll also find all of the marketing tools you accustomed to from Magento 1, such as promotions, user content, communications, search, and SEO, all of which help to keep your customers loyal and promote your online eCommerce store.
+Rich snippets on the catalogue pages are also available to help improve search engine results.

 5. User-friendly checkout